StabilityNexus/BenefactionPlatform-EVM/README.md

 2. **Token Acquisition**:

-   - Users are allowed to exchange ETHs for **Proof of Funding Token Vouchers (PFTVs)** (at the R7 exchange rate) until there are no more tokens left, even if the deadline has passed.
+   - Users are allowed to exchange ETHs for **Proof of Funding Token Vouchers (PFTVs)** (at exchange rate) until there are no more tokens left, even if the deadline has passed.
    - Users receive PFTVs in their own funding vaultes, which adhere to token standards, making them visible and transferable through ETH wallets.

 3. **Refund Tokens**: